 Sudan: Ministry of Urban Development and Roads and Bridges

 Türkiye: Ministry of Environment, Urbanization and Climate Change

-UK: Department for Business, Energy and Industrial Strategy (BEIS)
+UK: Department for Energy Security and Net Zero

 - List of Buildings Breakthrough supporting initiatives